Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 Clearer Skin and Hydration:

 Alcohol can adversely impact every aspect of your mind and body.
 This includes your skin.
 Alcohol can lead to puffy, red skin.
 But when you stay off alcohol, your skin health begins to improve.
-It is better hydrated, becomes clearer and glowy, and even reduces the risk of conditions like eczema.
+It is better hydrated, becomes clearer and glows, and even reduces the risk of conditions like eczema.

 Mental and Emotional Benefits of 30 Days Sober

 As alcohol withdrawal symptoms begin to subside, your mental and emotional health also begins to improve.
 As alcohol is a central nervous system (CNS) depressant, it slows down your brain activity and changes the brain chemistry and functioning.
 This can lead to anxiety, depression, and other mental health challenges.
-So, When you give up alcohol, you stand to gain a wide range of mental and emotional benefits, as well as a deep sense of gratitude in recovery.
+So, when you give up alcohol, you stand to gain a wide range of mental and emotional benefits, as well as a deep sense of gratitude in recovery.

 Lower Anxiety and Depression: